mehdimerbah/BW_Seminar/practical/README.md

 ## Using Bowtie2 on the command line

-The following DNA sequencing read data files were downloaded from the NCBI Sequence Read Archive.
-You can download it from [here](https://www.ebi.ac.uk/ena/browser/view/SRR030257?show=readsls).
+The DNA sequencing read data files were downloaded from the NCBI Sequence Read Archive.
+You can download them from [here](https://www.ebi.ac.uk/ena/browser/view/SRR030257?show=readsls).

 ### Indexing a reference genome/sequence using bowtie2-build

 Before aligning reads to a reference genome with bowtie2, it must be indexed using bowtie2-build.
-This command will create six files with the extensions .1.bt2, .2.bt2, .3.bt2, .4.bt2, .rev.1.bt2, and .rev.2.bt2.
+This command will create six files with the extensions `.1.bt2`, `.2.bt2`, `.3.bt2`, `.4.bt2`, `.rev.1.bt2`, and `.rev.2.bt2` .
 These six files together are the index.
 Once an index has been created, the original reference genome/sequence is no longer needed to align reads.
 Here’s an example bowtie2-build command:

 ```
 $ bowtie2-build reference_sequence.fasta index_name